m-thirumal/url-shorten/README.md

 1. Insert's the original URL to the database and gets the primary key
 2. Generate short path/URL using primary key
 3. Store the short URL to database and return

-## Redirect to Original URL Flow

-* Make sure the application is running on the short URL domain & nginx/any other proxy redirect to this application
-* Short to primary key
-* Get original URL from the database
-* Redirects to the original URL with HTTP status code 302

 Input